nitrogenlabs/arkhamjs/README.md

   }

   onAppTest() {
-    // Gets the immutable store
+    // Gets the object from store
     const myTest = Flux.getStore(['app', 'test'], '');

     // Show the output in the console